 Miniature Mincemeat Tarts are a must on the Canadian Christmas Goodie Platter!

-Curled up in the old brown sofa in the basement of the house in Red Deer that I grew up in, I recall my homemade flannel red pajamas with white and red strips and a bowl of half melted vanilla ice cream with pooling around one of mom’s very Traditional Mincemeat Tarts.
-Clean little bare toes tucked under my bottom and half under the couch cushion, a little ice cream on the spoon and a little steamy mincemeat with some pastry: ummmmm-mmm!
+Curled up in the old brown sofa in the basement of the house in Red Deer that I grew up in, I recall my homemade flannel red pajamas with white and red strips and a bowl of half melted vanilla ice cream pooling around one of mom’s warm, spicy, and and very Traditional Mincemeat Tarts.
+Clean little bare toes tucked under my bottom and half under the couch cushion, a little ice cream on the spoon and a little steamy mincemeat with some shards of pastry: ummmm-mmm!
 I would savor the tingly cold melting into the aromatic warm meaty fruit and crunch the flaky pastry.
-Slurping a drip off of my chin that plopped off of the spoon.
-The TV would be on.
-I was not watching.
-A hot mincemeat tart with vanilla ice cream was a surreal delight that was only possible once a year, and I definitely made the most of it.
-This was my favourite of all Christmas desserts when I lived at home.
-Yet, I have never made mincemeat.
-And, it has been years and years since I have made these tarts.
+Slurping a drip off of my chin, TV on, yet I was not watching.
+A hot mincemeat tart with vanilla ice cream was the ultimate delight only possible once a year, and commanded full concentration.
+Living at home as a child, this exotic bite of Christmas magic was my gift of gold, frankincense and myrrh.
+Yet, I have never made mincemeat and I cannot remember when I last made these tarts.
+Too long ago.

-Mom made traditional Christmas pudding that needed to be steamed.
-I liked it.
-Just a little with the sauce.
-And, she made her mincemeat.
-Hardly anyone I know likes it.
+Mom made traditional Christmas steamed pudding with suet.
+I liked it, but very little with her special sauce as it was so rich and dense.
+She also made her own mincemeat.
+Everyone did.
+Today, hardly anyone I know likes it.
 I love it.
 I love the memories of it.
-I love its aroma and mouth feel and it is important to have this in our yearly repertoire.
+I love its aroma and mouth feel.
+I love its place in our family generational table and it is past time to include it in our yearly repertoire.
 It just is.
 Even if I am the only one who cares.
 Grandma Maude loved them, too.
 Christmas on the prairies was not Christmas without mincemeat when I was a child.
 Few have even tasted it these days.

 The mincemeat ice cream is my nod to my past.
 This is mincemeat that the entire family loves after Christmas dinner with what has now become our traditional Christmas dessert.
 Due, simply, to popular demand: Sticky Toffee Pudding with Caramel Sauce and Mincemeat Ice Cream.
-The photo is at the beginning of this post.
-The mincemeat I make for the ice cream doesn’t contain any suet, or meat: just apples, raisins, toasted pecans and the all too familiar spices.
-And the recipe for the ice cream takes only three cups.
+(The photo opened this post.)
+The mincemeat I make for the ice cream doesn’t contain suet: apples, raisins, toasted pecans and those gold, frankincense and myrrh spices.
+The recipe for the ice cream takes only three cups.
 The rest I used this year to make these adorable little Christmas mincemeat tarts!

 I almost always have discs of bagged and well wrapped frozen homemade pastry in the freezer.
 This is pie country, after all!
 One disc makes 24 small tarts.